-Ranges of asset lives used for depreciation purposes are:
+For the years ended June 30, 2022, 2021, and 2020, ranges of asset lives used for depreciation purposes are:

 Buildings and improvements 7 - 40 years

 Machinery and equipment 3 - 7 years

-Furniture and fixtures 3 - 7years
+Furniture and fixtures 3 - 7 years

-Goodwill and Other Intangible Assets - The Company does not amortize goodwill and other purchased intangible assets with indefinite lives.
+Goodwill and Other Intangible Assets - The Company does not amortize goodwill and other purchased intangible assets with indefinite lives, which are primarily related to trade names.
 The Company's intangible assets with finite lives consist primarily of dealer networks and are carried at their estimated fair values at the time of acquisition, less accumulated amortization.
-Amortization is recognized on a straight-line basis over the estimated useful lives of the respective assets (see Note 6).
+Amortization is recognized on a straight-line basis over the estimated useful lives of the respective assets (see Note 5).
 Intangible assets that are subject to amortization are evaluated for impairment using a process similar to that used to evaluate long-lived assets described below.
-The Company has three reporting units, MasterCraft, NauticStar, and Crest, which each relate to an operating segment as described in Note 13.
-All of the Company's goodwill assets relate to the MasterCraft reporting unit and all of the Company's other intangible assets relate to each of the three reporting units.
+The Company has four reporting units, MasterCraft, Crest, NauticStar, and Aviara, which each relate to an operating segment as described in Note 12.
+As of June 30, 2022, all of the Company's goodwill relates to the MasterCraft reporting unit and all of the Company's other intangible assets relate to the MasterCraft and Crest reporting units.